saloniamatteo/Arch/README.md

 ## 2) [Partition the disk](https://wiki.archlinux.org/index.php/Installation_Guide#Partition_the_disks)
 (NOTE: we will be using a 20GB virtual HDD, if you use a real machine, you need to use bigger values.
 Please read the SWAP section above before continuing)

-(Let's say you have a 500GB HDD and you want to create a SWAP partition of 4GB, you need to make an ext4 partition of 500-4 = 496GB, and a swap partition of 4GB.)
+(Let's say you have a 500GB HDD and you want to create a SWAP partition of 4GB, you need to make an ext4 partition of 500-4 = 496GB, and a swap partition of 4GB, replacing "18G" with "496G" and "2G" with "4G".)

 + USING `fdisk` (like the terminal prompt, not user friendly):